DasUnicorn/WordWeave/README.md

 * Create Threads and Comments: Logged-in users can create threads and comments on the platform.
 Threads appear in the global timeline and can be commented on by other logged-in users.
 * Upvote and Downvote: Users can upvote or downvote threads and comments to give and collect points on the platform.
 * Edit: Logged-in users can edit their threads and comments on the platform.
 * Delete: Logged-in users can delete their threads and comments.
-A confirmation is asked before the deletion is executed.
+Confirmation is asked before the deletion is executed.

 #### Global and Tag-based Timeline: